Trachypepla euryleucota: Description

 Meyrick described the species as follows:

 Distribution

 This species is endemic to New Zealand and is found throughout the country.

 Habitat and hosts

 T. euryleucota inhabit native forest.
 Larvae are leaf litter feeders and have also been found feeding on bird nest debris.

 Biology and behaviour

 Adults are on the wing from December to March.
 Adults are nocturnal and are attracted to light.
-During the daytime they have been collected resting on human made structures such as walls and fences.
-They have also been collected when manuka are in flower.
-It has been hypothesised that the adults of this species imitate an opening manuka flower bud when at rest, thus camouflaging themselves.
+During the daytime they have been collected resting on human-made structures such as walls and fences.
+They have been collected when manuka are in flower – it has been hypothesised that the adults imitate an opening manuka flower bud when at rest, thus camouflaging themselves.
 It has also been suggested that their colouring is similar to bird droppings and that the raised tufts on their forewings assist in providing camouflage when resting on lichens.